etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

   }
 ```

-Directories can only be deleted if they are empty by default.
 If you want the delete recursively
 then you have to pass a second ```true``` parameter to rmdir.
 This parameter defaults to ```false```.

 ```c++